captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:
 Citizens of Thebes, the gods, with waves of wrath, storm-tossed our Ship of State.
-But now they have righted her once more.
+But now they have righted us once more.

 ---